richard-gebbia/clonfig/README.md

 Trying to steal a [good idea from the Chapel programming language](https://chapel-lang.org/docs/master/users-guide/base/configs.html) and implement it in Clojure.

 The core of the idea comes from the notion that command-line arguments are essentially a program's inputs.
-If you can specify a program's inputs declaritively, the command-line interface should be an artifact of that.
+If you can specify a program's inputs declaratively, the command-line interface should be an artifact of that.

 Example usage: